willbara/PyPass/README.md

 ﻿# Python Password Manager (PyPass)

 A password manager built with **Python** and **tkinter** for a basic GUI.
-This project utilizes **Fernet encryption** from the `cryptography` library to securely store and manage your passwords locally.
+This project utilizes **Fernet encryption** from the cryptography library to securely store and manage your passwords locally.
 Honestly, just my first project that I dumped a bunch of stuff I learned from a python class.
 I am not a UI/UX designer.

----

 ## Screenshot